• Skip to primary navigation

 The ingredients required to make the filling for the ricotta pie are in a food processor.

-It’s important to scrape down the sides of the bowl and to properly incorporate the eggs, one at a time.
+It’s important to scrape down the bowl’s sides and incorporate the eggs, one at a time, properly.
 It should take you less than 10 minutes to complete this part.

 The rolled out dough on a wooden board, next to a rolling pin.